AdobeDocs/app-builder-template-registry/src/pages/guides/api/index.md

 ## Authorization

-- Admin: is a member of an Adobe IMS organization listed in the `ADMIN_IMS_ORGANIZATIONS` environment varialble
+- Admin: is a member of an Adobe IMS organization listed in the `ADMIN_IMS_ORGANIZATIONS` environment variable
   - All API endpoints are available.
   - Can manage all App Builder templates in Template Registry.
 - Developer: an authenticated Adobe customer